w3labkr/php-with-bladeone/README.md

 # php-ninja

-PHP mvc pattern without framework
+This is a starter project using the php mvp pattern without a framework.

 ## Documentation